-The traditional owners that encompass the Ipswich region are the Yagara peoples, consisting of the Jagera, Yuggera and Ugarapul Clans.
+The Traditional Owners in the Ipswich region are the Clans of the Yagara Language Group (the Jagera, Yuggera and Ugarapul People).

-- Part 1 - Preliminary - This Part mostly contains technical information about how the Agreement works.
+- Part 1 - Preliminary: technical information about how the agreement works.

-- Part 2 - Resolving the Native Title Claim - This Part sets out how the Local Government can help resolve the Native Title Claim and how the Native Title of the Jagera, Yuggera and Ugarapul People and the interests of the Local Government will co-exist if Native Title is recognised by the Federal Court of Australia.
+- Part 2 - Resolving the Native Title Claim: how local government can help resolve the Native Title Claim and how the Native Title of the Jagera, Yuggera and Ugarapul People and the interests of the local government will co-exist if the Native Title is recognised by the Federal Court of Australia.

-- Part 3 - Native Title Compliance - Some Activities by the Local Government may affect Native Title.
-This Part sets out how those Activities can be done validly.
+- Part 3 - Native Title Compliance: how certain activities of local government may affect Native Title and how those activities can be carried out validly.

-- Part 5 - Other Outcomes - The Local Government and the Jagera, Yuggera and Ugarapul People agree on a range of other things to help them meet mutual aspirations, benefit the local community and ensure ongoing communication between the Parties.
+- Part 5 - Other Outcomes: agreement between local government and the Jagera, Yuggera and Ugarapul People on a range of issues in order to aid the fulfillment of mutual aspirations, benefit the local community and ensure ongoing communication between the parties.